hackoregon/data-science-pet-containers/README.md

 - Windows Subsystem for Linux
 - Ubuntu image for WSL

-After you have installed these you should be able build and run the Docker images inside of your Ubuntu virtual machine that runs on Hyper-V and Windows Subsystem for Linux.
+After you have installed these components you will be able to build and run the Docker images inside of your Ubuntu virtual machine that runs on Hyper-V and Windows Subsystem for Linux.
 On a standard Windows 10 Pro machine, you must ensure that the Hyper-V and Windows Subsystem for Linux features are enabled first.
 See the [win10pro-wsl-ubuntu-tools instructions](win10pro-wsl-ubuntu-tools/README.md) for details on how to install and configure this stack.

 Why do it this way?